San José, Mora, Costa Rica

 Why the “Tree of Life” phone calls before the retreat?

 The Tree of Life framework helps you reflect on how your energy is distributed across different areas of life.
-This creates clarity for your intentions before ceremony and serves as a map to guide integration afterward.
+This creates clarity for your intention before ceremony, and serves as a map to guide integration afterward.

-What if I’m unsure whether I can handle a “macro” journey?
+What if I’m unsure whether I can handle a “heroes” journey of psilocybin?

 Your retreat is paced with care.
 The first journey is intentionally lighter.
 The second, deeper ceremony is optional — you are always free to step in at the depth that feels aligned for you.